mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 ```

 We use this method mainly for testing what the server receives
-and if it gets changed by a proxy or someone else in the request chain.
+and if it gets manipulated by a proxy or someone else in the request chain.

 ### OPTIONS